oleksandr-borysov/event-manager/readme.txt

 POST http://localhost:8080/eventmanager/event/delete_all

-What not implemented: data validation, proper error handling, dynamic filter for find operation
+What not implemented: data validation, proper error handling